S. Karpen & Bros.

-Tune into Antiques Roadshow and might see an ornately carved gold leaf settee or an oversized mission leather chair.
-The experts would point out the metal label reading “S. Karpen & Bros.
-You think, “Karpen Brothers, I never heard of that company.”
-In the 21st century that is true, but from the late nineteenth century until the 1940s, the name Karpen Brothers was well known in the furniture manufacturing industry.
+Tune into Antiques Roadshow and you might see an ornately carved gold leaf settee or an oversized mission leather chair.
+The experts would point out the metal label reading “S. Karpen & Bros.”
+You would think, “Karpen Brothers, I never heard of that company.”
+In the 21st century that is true, but from the late nineteenth century until early the 1950s, the name S. Karpen & Bros. was well known in the furniture manufacturing industry.
 In homes, businesses, and government offices, Americans sat on Karpen furniture, read Karpen advertisements in the magazines and newspapers, and strived to achieve the ideals of design and style the Karpen name embodied.

 Emily C. Rose’s Great Grandfather

-The story begins in Prussia of the 19th century where the Karpen family worked as carpenters and owned a small furniture factory in the town of Wongrowitz.
-There, the family was an integral part of the Jewish community.
-But Moriz and Johanna had a dream to come to America with their 8 young sons; neither pogroms nor poverty forced them to leave.
+Solomon’s parents Moritz and Johanna had a dream to come to America with their eight young sons; neither pogroms nor extreme poverty forced them to leave.
 Drawn to Chicago by the building opportunities after the Great Fire, the family worked side by side with other recent immigrants.
 There, their only American son was born.

-Karpen Bros. left its mark on the Chicago skyline.
+S. Karpen & Bros. left its mark on the Chicago skyline.
 It bought and sold buildings along Michigan Avenue and even built its signature building still standing at 910 S. Michigan Avenue.

-Finally, this is a family story.
-The immigrant father lives to see his dream only barely realized; the Jewish matriarch rules the family for decades; the family baseball team plays well-publicized games in family leagues; some brothers marry Jewish women while others marry Christians; their opulent lifestyles brings troubles for the following generations; the continued relationship of one brother with their native Jewish community.
-The legitimate newspapers and the tabloids chronicled their story.
+This is a family story.
+The immigrant father lives to see his dream only barely realized; the Jewish matriarch rules the family for decades; the family baseball team plays well-publicized games; some brothers marry Jewish women while others marry Christians; their opulent lifestyles brings troubles for the following generations; and so many more.
+The legitimate newspapers and the tabloids chronicled their stories.

-The last of the nine Karpen brothers sold the family business in 1952.
-The story of the nine Karpen brothers and S. Karpen & Bros. encompasses the decades of immigration and growth, of the world wars and the Great Depression, and the emergence of modern America.
-While this is a family story, a Jewish story, and an immigrant story, it is also a story of the development of a part of American industry by immigrants and of the change in the American family as reflected in home furnishings.
+The story of the nine Karpen brothers and S. Karpen & Bros. encompasses the decades of immigration and growth, the world wars, the Great Depression, and the emergence of modern America.
+While this is a family story, a Jewish story, and an immigrant story, it is also a story of the development of a part of American industry and of the change in the American family as reflected in home furnishings.

 Story of Solomon Karpen as an immigrant entrepreneur.
 Immigrant Entrepreneurship: German-American Business Biographies, 1720 to the Present.